unaidieguez03/IA/README.md

 INSTALATION
 install the dependancies
-1. pip install .
+$>pip install .
 run the service
-2. back
+$>back

+License
+This project is licensed under the AGPLv3+.